WA Seattle WA Zone Forecast

 afternoon.
 Highs in the 60s.
 South wind to 10 mph increasing to

-possible.
+a half inch possible.
 Lows in the upper 40s to mid 50s.
-Southwest wind 15 to
+Southwest

-morning.
-Highs in the 60s.
-Southwest wind 10 to 15 mph becoming
+in the 60s.
+Southwest wind 10 to 15 mph becoming northeast in the

 .SATURDAY NIGHT...Mostly cloudy in the evening then becoming